Bennotsi-MTG/Doomsday-Codex/pass-the-turn.md

 us from winning the game before they do.
 One of the main uses of pass the turn piles is to become immune to discard.
-If you can't win right now because you still lack some resources, but you can cast Doomsday and dump other cards, like Lion's Eye Diamond or Sensei's Divining Top on the table, you may be able to setup a win for next turn without giving your opponent another window to discard any of your precious cards.
+If you can't win right now because you still lack some resources, but you can cast Doomsday and dump other cards, like Lion's Eye Diamond or Conjurer's Bauble on the table, you may be able to setup a win for next turn without giving your opponent another window to discard any of your precious cards.